ruzzle/ida-helper/README.md

-# ida-helper
+# IDA helper
-Helper class with convenience functions for IDA development
+This project contains a single helper class with convenience functions for IDA development